INFORMSJoC/2024.0546/src/LogTPm/readme.md

 # Manual for LogTPm
 The LogTPm applies to a special type of network formation games with multi-affine utility functions.
 They are called mixed extension of network formation games, analogous to mixed extension of non-cooperative games.
 In these games, each xij is interpreted as the probability that link ij forms and the agents maximize their expected payoff.

-Since the utility functions are multi-linear, their partial deriatives are determined by the payoff the agents receive from the unweighted networks.
+Since the utility functions are multi-linear, their partial derivatives are determined by the payoff the agents receive from the unweighted networks.
-We computeTte partial derivatives with the codes in:
+We compute the partial derivatives with the codes in:

 - `graphs.m`:  to show the set of all possible unweighed networks.

   Input: L, the number of links.

   Output: a 2^L×L matrix gra whose each row represents a possible network. (global variable)

 - `values.m`: to compute the payoff vectors in each possible network.